-Applying for an introductory balance transfer offer can help pay down your credit card balance faster.
+High credit card interest doesn't have to put a strain on your finances.
+Utilizing an introductory 0% APR balance transfer offer can help you pay down your credit cards faster.
+Instead of paying high interest, you can use those funds to pay down debts even faster.
 This can save you thousands of dollars in interest and reduce the cost of carrying high-interest debt.

-Before you opt for a balance transfer offer, check out this strategy to get an introductory 0% APR without the fees and restrictions of using a balance transfer.
+Before you opt for a balance transfer offer, check out this strategy to get an introductory 0% APR to avoid the fees and restrictions of using a balance transfer.
 If that isn't a good fit, we've assembled the best balance transfer offers below.

-- The Best Balance Transfer Card Featuring 0% APR
+- Best 0% Intro APR Balance Transfer Credit Card for Long Intro APR Period

 - Top 0% Intro APR Credit Cards for Balance Transfers

 - How to Chose an Intro 0% APR Credit Card

 Our Pick: Best All-Around 0% Intro APR Balance Transfer Card